ComputerLars/The-Syntheticist-Papers/content/14FinalPerformance.md

 ### Scripting the Spectacle

-*Scripting the Spectacle* combines three interlocking parts:
+*The final performance of the Synthetic Summit* combines three interlocking parts:
 - the filmed performance **Theory Tragedy: Post-Farce Protocol (Mao-Dadaist Bureaucratic Edition)**
 - a **technical-processual companion paper**
 - the **full dramaturgical script**

-The performance closed the inaugural **Synthetic Summit 2025** (Kunsthal Aarhus).
 Generated entirely through chained prompting in a web-based research model, the script harvested summit materials as corpus via syntheticism.org, using meta-instructions as scaffolding.
 The companion paper coexists with this process, tracking prompt drift, structural recursions, and idiomatic emergence.
 The result is **idiotext**: a self-spinning scriptive spiral.

 ### Archive

-Folder → `/Final Performance/`

 | File | Description |
 |---|---|